 Tibet's Lost Children And Dreams In Spectacular Shangri-La

 Here's an image from the archives.
-I made it in Lhasa during the Tibetan New Year during January 2000.
+I made it in Lhasa during the Tibetan New Year in January 2000.

 I found these young beggar children in a large open market area adjacent to the famous Bhakor Market.
 It was -10C and I was very happy to help the kids out.
 But I also wanted to document our meeting by making a photograph.

 The hotel I stayed at the previous night had some kind of weird disco and I remember leaving with the song Vincent (Starry, Starry Night) by Don MacLean on my mind.
 Dreams tend to be vivid at high altitudes and I dreamed of the sky, which is like a huge fish bowl on the great Tibetan plateau.
 I also dreamt of my mother, Mary, and of my own childhood at a Catholic primary school.

 Back then I was obsessed with color and wanted to make a beautiful color photo of these kids.
 I asked their permission, through gestures, and then took them on a short walk (in a busy, public place) until I found the perfect background.

 The older child's scarf was beautiful and reminded me, somewhat, of the way Jesus's mother is often portrayed in Christian art.
 Did I mention my mother's name is Mary?

 The kids clothing blended beautifully with the blue metal background and the flecks of yellow paint provided a lovely color contrast.
 In my mind the background was a kind of starry, starry night.